fsh-nur/tech221_virtualisation/automation.md

-# How to provision nginx installation and enabling in vagrant
+# How to provision installation and enabling in vagrant

-### Create a shell script
+### Create a shell script for nginx and app deployment
 1. Create a shell script in your local host called provision.sh

 2. Input the shebang: